BanjoChris/GitDemo/README.md

 # Git Demo Repo
 This is a Sample Repository / sample app for the Git course.

+## GUIs
+ * This change made by Visial Studio 2022 Community Edition

 ## How to work with Git
 1. git checkout main
 2. git pull